Hidden History #103 (The Skinner Who Killed a King)

 • Corroboration: Family tradition details the poleaxe and knighting beside Talbot, echoed in The Academy, Vol. 6, 1874, p.
 91, ed.
 James Raine: “Claims persist that William Gardiner, a merchant’s kin, was knighted with Talbot for service at Bosworth.”

 Life and Legacy: William’s London upbringing likely involved the Skinners’ or Mercers’ guilds (Aldermen of London, Beaven, 1908, pp. 87, 250–254).
 His marriage to Ellen Tudor, noted in the Visitation of London (Harleian Society, Vol. 1, 1530, pp. 70–71), occurred before 1479, birthing Thomas that year.
-As Jasper’s son-in-law, William joined Henry’s 1485 invasion, his brother Richard Gardiner loans to Richard III (Estcourt, 1867, pp. 45–47) masking a deeper Tudor allegiance.
+As Jasper’s son-in-law, William joined Henry’s 1485 invasion, his kinsman Richard Gardiner loans to Richard III (Estcourt, 1867, pp. 45–47) masking a deeper Tudor allegiance.
 Post-Bosworth, Richard led London’s welcome at Shoreditch (Common Council, vols.
 9–11, Guildhall MS 1432).
 William’s will, dated September 25, 1485, proved October 8, names Ellen and five children—Thomas, Philippe, Margaret, Beatrice, and Ann (Magna Carta Ancestry, Richardson, Vol. II, p.
 561).
 His death—sweating sickness (History of the Sweating Sickness, Wylie, 1871, p.
 23) or Yorkist murder at Poultry Cross—cut short his rise, but Ellen remarried William Sibson by 1493.
 William’s knighthood recasts Bosworth as a merchant-Tudor triumph.
 His son, Thomas (1479–1536), became King’s Chaplain, his Flowers of England cementing the dynasty William’s steel forged (Hermathena, Smyly, 1922, pp. 235–248).

 Commentary: Some have commented over the years as to why there's little to no information on the union of William Gardiner and Ellen Tudor..
 After 40 years of study..
 I've concluded the union was clandestine.. and the loans alderman Gardiner made to King Richard III were specifically to repel Henry's Imminent invasion..
 This also supports my assertion of the broader conspiracy..
 Alderman Gardiner didn't mention to King Richard..
 By the way..
-My Brother William Gardiner is married to the natural daughter of your mortal enemy Jasper Tudor..
+My kinsman William Gardiner is married to the natural daughter of your mortal enemy Jasper Tudor..

 About the Author